3dgeo-heidelberg/virtualearn3d/doc/source_pages/page_evaluators.rst

     How many max rows per iteration.
 It can be tuned to improve the efficiency but also to prevent memory exhaustion.

+-- ``radius_expr``
+    An optional specification to define the computation of the radius for the ball-like neighborhoods.
+The variable ``"l"`` represents the max cell size and it is the default radius expression.
+Note that any expression less than "sqrt(2)*l/2" (half of the cell's hypotenuse) will potentially ignore some points inside the cell boundary.
+Also, values greater than the previous one will increase the "smooth" effect through more overlapped neighborhoods.

 -- ``grids``
     A list with potentially many grid specifications.
 A grid can be specified with a dictionary-like style: